Vigenere Cipher Examples & Tutorials

 Challenge:

-This quote is often attributed to Francis Bacon.
+This quote is often linked to Francis Bacon.
 Use "BACON" as the key.

 Complex Message